MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

     ![File chooser button](media/23-houdini-file-chooser.PNG "File chooser button")

-6. Select **Render to Disk** to finalize the export and create the GLB file.
+6. Select **Render to Disk** to finish the export and create the GLB file.

     ![Render to Disk button](media/24-houdini-render-to-disk.PNG "Render to Disk button")